Thursday, December 18, 2025

 An online webinar

 If you can’t find a local class at a convenient time and place, you still have options.
 Several organizations and individuals offer classes online or through the mail.
-Two well-known organizations focusing on writing for kids are The Institute of Children’s Literature and Children’s Book Insider.
+Check out my online, on demand classes here (critiques optional for an extra fee).

 You’ll find a lot of variety in costs, course material, and how much feedback is provided.
 Shop around to find the class that works best for you.
 Do you want to learn the business side of publishing or focus on craft techniques?
 Do you want lectures with no homework?
 Do you want specific feedback from an expert teacher on your own work?
 Make sure that is included.